thegoodwei/AccessPass/README.md

 2. Sell: This message is sent when the user clicks the "Sell" button.
 It triggers the process of selling an NFT and claiming the resale royalties.

 3. Play: This message is sent when the user clicks the "Play" button.
 It triggers the process of decrypting and playing the video using the access key.

-### Deployment

-To deploy the dApp, you will need to perform the following steps:

-1. Compile the smart contract and the dApp using a Rust compiler and the relevant dependencies.

-2. Deploy the compiled smart contract to the Ethereum network using a deployer, such as the one provided in the deployer directory.

-3. Host the compiled dApp on a web server.

-4. Access the dApp using a compatible web browser and connect to the Ethereum network using a web3 provider and your Ethereum wallet.

 #### License